charliemeyer2000/logging-repository/logs.md

+### charliemeyer2000: 'halfway done personal finance notes ch.
+5' @ 09/07/2023, 17:36:25 to second-year
+The following files were modified:
+- personal-finance/notes/readings.md

+GPT Summary:
+ > _cashier's check_ is a check drawn on the bank's funds and signed by a cashier.

+This commit added three images and a readings.md file to the personal-finance/notes directory.
+The readings.md file covers topics such as financial services for financial planning,

 ### charliemeyer2000: 'ignored quizzes for linear as well' @ 09/06/2023, 21:47:11 to second-year
 The following files were modified:
 - .gitignore